kyverno/website/content/en/docs/writing-policies/generate.md

 For other examples of generate rules, see the [policy library](/policies/?policytypes=generate).

 {{% alert title="Note" color="info" %}}
-The field `spec.generateExistingOnPolicyUpdate` is no longer required for "classic" generate rules, is deprecated, and will be removed in an upcoming version.
+The field `spec.generateExisting` is no longer required for "classic" generate rules, is deprecated, and will be removed in an upcoming version.
 {{% /alert %}}

 ## Clone Source